mongodb/terraform-provider-mongodbatlas/docs/resources/stream_processor.md

 ### Optional

 - `options` (Attributes) Optional configuration for the stream processor. (see [below for nested schema](#nestedatt--options))
 - `state` (String) The state of the stream processor.
+Commonly occurring states are 'CREATED', 'STARTED', 'STOPPED' and 'FAILED'.
 Used to start or stop the Stream Processor.
 Valid values are `CREATED`, `STARTED` or `STOPPED`.
 When a Stream Processor is created without specifying the state, it will default to `CREATED` state.

 **NOTE** When a stream processor is created, the only valid states are CREATED or STARTED.
 A stream processor can be automatically started when creating it if the state is set to STARTED.

 ### Read-Only

 - `id` (String) Unique 24-hexadecimal character string that identifies the stream processor.
 - `stats` (String) The stats associated with the stream processor.
+Refer to the [MongoDB Atlas Docs](https://www.mongodb.com/docs/atlas/atlas-stream-processing/manage-stream-processor/#view-statistics-of-a-stream-processor) for more information.

 <a id="nestedatt--options"></a>
 ### Nested Schema for `options`

 Required:

-- `dlq` (Attributes) Dead letter queue for the stream processor. (see [below for nested schema](#nestedatt--options--dlq))
+- `dlq` (Attributes) Dead letter queue for the stream processor.
+Refer to the [MongoDB Atlas Docs](https://www.mongodb.com/docs/atlas/reference/glossary/#std-term-dead-letter-queue) for more information. (see [below for nested schema](#nestedatt--options--dlq))

 <a id="nestedatt--options--dlq"></a>
 ### Nested Schema for `options.dlq`

 Required:

-- `coll` (String) Name of the collection that will be used for the DLQ.
+- `coll` (String) Name of the collection to use for the DLQ.
-- `connection_name` (String) Connection name that will be used to write DLQ messages to.
-Has to be an Atlas connection.
+- `connection_name` (String) Name of the connection to write DLQ messages to.
+Must be an Atlas connection.
-- `db` (String) Name of the database that will be used for the DLQ.
+- `db` (String) Name of the database to use for the DLQ.

 # Import
 Stream Processor resource can be imported using the Project ID, Stream Instance name and Stream Processor name, in the format `INSTANCE_NAME-PROJECT_ID-PROCESSOR_NAME`, e.g.